Changes for the Family

 Do What You Can

 You probably can, and want to keep doing things on your own.
 It's important to let people know that you can still do some things for yourself.
-As much as you're able, keep up with your normal routine by making decisions, doing chores and errands, and taking part in things you enjoy.
+As much as you're able, keep up with your normal routine by making decisions, managing your home, running errands, and taking part in things you enjoy.

 Ask for Help